-Any of the following communication methods may be used to issue the timely warning messages; emergency text message alerts, prominent postings on the Kapi'olani Community College website, broadcast email and voicemail, social media outlets (i.e., Facebook, Twitter), "Code Blue" emergency telephone public address system, and emergency broadcast enunciator system.
+Any of the following communication methods may be used to issue the timely warning messages; emergency text message alerts, prominent postings on the Kapiʻolani Community College website, broadcast email and social media outlets (i.e., Facebook, Instagram).
+Kapiʻolani Community College also "Code Blue" emergency telephone public address system and emergency broadcast annunciator system which are currently undergoing maintenance and are anticipated to be brought back online in the near future.
 In the majority of circumstances, timely warning messages will be communicated via the UH Alert System.
 Fliers and other informational materials may also be posted in campus buildings, bulletin boards, and digital signage display screens to inform students, faculty, and staff of ongoing safety concerns.

-The timely warning notification will be developed and issued by one of the following offices, depending upon the circumstances of the situation: Chancellor's Office, the Vice-Chancellor for Administrative Services Office, Vice-Chancellor for Academic Affairs Office, or the Manager of Campus Safety and Emergency Management.
+The timely warning notification will be developed and issued by one of the following offices, depending upon the circumstances of the situation: Chancellor's Office, the Vice- Chancellor for Administrative Services Office, Vice-Chancellor for Academic Affairs Office, Vice Chancellor for Student Service or the Manager of Campus Safety and Emergency Management.